NEONScience/NEON-Data-Skills/tutorials/R/NEON-general/neon-overview/NEON-download-explore/NEON-download-explore.md

     parvar <- read.csv("~/Downloads/NEON_par/stackedFiles/variables_00024.csv")

     View(parvar)

 The variables file shows you the definition and units for each column of data.

+The Quick Start Guide is a pdf file, and it contains basic information to get you started using this data product, such as the data quality information provided and common calculations many user will want to make.

 Now that we know what we're looking at, let's plot PAR from the top tower level: